SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/media-upload/MediaUploadTutorial.md

 - Change the `enter-your-SharePoint-site` domain to the URL of your SharePoint tenant and site you want to use for testing.
 For example: `https://contoso.sharepoint.com/sites/devsite/_layouts/workbench.aspx`.

-At this point, if you do `gulp serve`, then you will see the `MediaUpload` card:
+At this point, if you do `gulp serve`, then you'll see the `MediaUpload` card:

 ![See the MediaUpload card icon in the webpart toolbox](./img/mediaUploadTutorialACE.PNG)

 ## Add media upload action to your Adaptive Card Extension

-At this point we have out of the box Adaptive Card Extension code.
+At this point, we have out of the box Adaptive Card Extension code.
 Now it's time to flare things up with selecting media from the Card and Quick views.

-In the Card View, we will provide a button which will perform the following actions:
+In the Card View, we'll provide a button that will perform the following actions:

 - Upload an image file

 ### Update the labels that will show up on the card

-Before we start adding the actions, let us first update the strings that you will see on the card.
+Before we start adding the actions, let us first update the strings that you'll see on the card.

 For this, locate and open the following file in your project: **./src/adaptiveCardExtensions/mediaUpload/loc/en-us.js**